Xilinx/PYNQ/docs/source/8_iop_code.rst

 IO Processors: Writing your own software
 ========================================

-There are a number of steps required before you can start writing your own software for an IOP.
+There are a number of steps required before you can start writing your own software for an IOP (IO Processor).
 This document will describe the IOP architecture, and how to set up and build the required SDK projects to allow you to write your own application for the MicroBlaze inside an IOP.
 The SDK projects can be set up manually using the SDK GUI, or automatically using provided Makefiles.

 IOP Processors
 --------------

 There are two types of IOP, a Pmod IOP and an Arduino IOP.
-The difference between the two overlays is the number of peripherals in the IOP, and the switch and port the IOP can connect to.
-Pmod IOPs connect to PMOD ports, and Arduino IOPs connect to the Arduino interface on the board.
+The difference between the two IOPs is the number of peripherals in the IOP, and the switch and port tyep the IOP support.
+Pmod IOPs connect to PMOD ports, and Arduino IOP connects to the Arduino interface on the board.

-Both IO Processors (IOPs) contain a `Xilinx MicroBlaze processor <https://en.wikipedia.org/wiki/MicroBlaze>`_, a Debug module, and one or more of the following interface peripherals:
+Each IOP contains a `Xilinx MicroBlaze processor <https://en.wikipedia.org/wiki/MicroBlaze>`_, a Debug module, and one or more of the following funcational units and interface peripherals:
 * `AXI Timer <http://www.xilinx.com/support/documentation/ip_documentation/axi_timer/v2_0/pg079-axi-timer.pdf>`_
 * `AXI IIC <http://www.xilinx.com/support/documentation/ip_documentation/axi_iic/v2_0/pg090-axi-iic.pdf>`_
 * `AXI SPI <http://www.xilinx.com/support/documentation/ip_documentation/axi_quad_spi/v3_2/pg153-axi-quad-spi.pdf>`_
 * `AXI GPIO <http://www.xilinx.com/support/documentation/ip_documentation/axi_gpio/v2_0/pg144-axi-gpio.pdf>`_.

 The interface peripherals are connected to a Configurable Switch.
 The Switch is different for the Pmod and the Arduino IOPs.
-The Pmod configurable switch connects to a Pmod port, and the Arduino configurable switch connects to a Pmod port.
+The Pmod configurable switch connects to a Pmod port, and the Arduino configurable switch connects to an Arduino interface connector.

 Pmod IOP: